HowTo: Build a retro-smart home display via analog displays

 To do this, you must first remove any existing obstacles.
 You have to get to the back of the scale surface.

-… glue into the drilled hole as shown.
+...into the drilled hole as shown.

-And install them in the housing.
+and installs it in the housing.

-... and reassemble the display.
+...and reassemble the display.

 Prepare connecting cables